XiaoSong-CPE/paper/src/content/a_body.md

 ## Automation

-Automation is a pivotal aspect of the MIES industry, where large-scale projects necessitate efficient and accurate translation workflows.
-Automation tools are widely employed to streamline translation processes, enhance productivity, and minimize errors.
+Automation plays a crucial role in the MIES industry, where large-scale projects demand efficient and accurate translation workflows.
+Automation tools are widely used to streamline translation processes, enhance productivity, and minimize errors.
 In this chapter, we propose integrating automation tools into the translation workflow at CSTM to optimize efficiency and elevate translation quality.

 ### Variables

 In computer science, variables are descriptive names that reference locations in main memory^[BROOKSHEAR J G, BRYLOW D. Computer science: An overview[M].
 Harlow etc.: Pearson, 2020.].
-For simplicity, we can regard a variable as an alias for a term, allowing the term to be translated once and used multiple times.
+For simplicity, we can regard a variable as an alias for a term, allowing the term to be translated once and reused multiple times.
 If the alias is misspelled, an explicit error message should notify the translator.

 Below are examples of the use of variables in _Subnautica: Below Zero_ by Unknown Worlds Entertainment.
-Table 3 shows full sentences in English and their corresponding translations in German.
-The variables `{0}` represent item names, which are shown in Table 4.
-The results of using variables and item names are displayed in Table 5.
+The sentences in Table 3 containing `{0}` will be processed by a specific application that replaces `{0}` with the translated text of item names shown in Table 4.

 <div class="caption">Examples of the use of variables</div>